Keeping Up Appearances—Senior Hygiene

 At Senior LIFE, our work is centered around our members.

-Transportation, medication management, and in-home personal care services to help hygiene get back on track are all available to Senior LIFE members.
+Transportation, medication management, and in-home personal care services to help hygiene issues get back on track are all available to Senior LIFE members.
 Our member aides provide personal care and grooming in the homes and at the LIFE Health and Wellness Center.

 There are plenty of other benefits to the Senior LIFE program that you might not know about.
-When it comes to your loved one’s health, knowing where to get the best care is vital to ensuring his or her continued ability to live at home.
+When it comes to your elderly loved one’s health, knowing where to get the best care is vital to ensuring his or her continued ability to live at home.

 Frustrated with your current managed care plan and unsure of what to do next?
-Senior LIFE is an alternative that will provide your loved one with the care needed to remain independent and healthy.
+Senior LIFE is an alternative that will provide your elderly loved one with the care needed to remain independent and healthy.
 Find the location nearest to you.

 Categories: Aging At Home